-Over the last seven years, the DPW has completely rehabbed the Main Lift Station, and the Avon Street and Central Street Pump Stations.
+Over the last nine years, the DPW has completely rehabbed the Main Lift Station, and the Avon Street and Central Street Pump Stations.
 We have also constructed a new Headworks building to better remove grit and screenings.

-Due to the strict limits on fecal coliform and enterococci in the effluent, the Town replaced the 20 year old Ultraviolet Disinfection System and two aging Secondary Clarifiers.
-These upgrades have substantially increased operational efficiency and effectiveness.
+Also, due to the strict limits on fecal coliform and enterococci in the effluent, the Town replaced the 20 year old Ultraviolet Disinfection System and two aging Secondary Clarifiers.
+Work on these two projects was substantially completed on June 28, 2018.

-The DPW has recently installed Launder Covers in the two Secondary Clarifiers.
-This upgrade greatly reduces the growth of algae, which sloughs off and can be detrimental to the Ultraviolet Disinfection System in the final tank and can reduce the efficiency of the process.
+The DPW has completed the install of Launder Covers in the two Secondary Clarifiers greatly reducing the growth of algae, which sloughs off and can be detrimental to the Ultraviolet Disinfection System in the final tank and can reduce the efficiency of the process.
+Currently, the DPW is in the engineering stage of rehabilitating the Plymouth Avenue Pump Station and we are hoping to begin work on the station by the end of 2023.

-The crew at the Wastewater Treatment Facility continue to rebuild and maintain all of the pumps and motors at the main facility, as well as the seven remote pumping stations.
-Staff also maintains all the buildings and the grounds.
-In addition, staff coordinated the updating of all heating traps and the reinsulating of all heating pipes.
+The crew at the Wastewater Treatment Facility continues to rebuild and maintain all of the pumps and motors at the main facility, as well as the seven remote pumping stations.
+Staff also maintains all the ancillary buildings and grounds.
+The DPW had Guardian Services in to upgrade and replace all of the inside and outside lighting fixtures with updated energy efficient LED lighting.
+Guardian also updated all of the heating traps and reinsulated the heat piping.